bytedance/flutter_ume/README_en.md

 ### About the third-party open-source project dependencies

 - The TouchIndicator use the pub [touch_indicator](https://pub.dev/packages/touch_indicator), the ColorPicker use the pub [cyclop](https://pub.dev/packages/cyclop).
 - We [fork](https://github.com/talisk/cyclop) the package [cyclop](https://pub.dev/packages/cyclop) and modify some code meet our functional needs.
+We should depend cyclop by pub version after the [PR](https://github.com/rxlabz/cyclop/pull/11) being merged.

 ## LICENSE